isabella232/www-chapter-vina-del-mar/tab_eventos.md

 ### *** Owasp Chapter ALL DAY***

-Link if the event : <https://owasp.org/www-community/social/chapters_all_day/>
+Link of the event : <https://owasp.org/www-community/social/chapters_all_day/>

 Speakers